carboxylman/stackdb/doc/hacker-guide.md

     and the like -- but some constructs of higher-level languages might be harder to "fit" into the dwdebug abstractions, since they were designed with C language features in mind.
-  * target/ -- the core of StackDB: the target abstraction and its common code (targets, threads, addrspaces, regions, ranges, bsymbols, etc); drivers; personalities
+  * target/ -- the core of Stackdb: the target abstraction and its common code (targets, threads, addrspaces, regions, ranges, bsymbols, etc); drivers; personalities
-  * analysis/ -- supports StackDB analyses (at one point, we envisioned StackDB-based programs and libraries as *analyses*; this is first-class support for the metadata that describes those programs)
+  * analysis/ -- supports Stackdb analyses (at one point, we envisioned Stackdb-based programs and libraries as *analyses*; this is first-class support for the metadata that describes those programs)
   * xml/schema/ -- XML schema describing debuginfo and target data structures
-  * xml/service/ -- WSDL and SOAP web services; exports three categories of StackDB functions (dwdebug; target; and analysis) as web services
+  * xml/service/ -- WSDL and SOAP web services; exports three categories of Stackdb functions (dwdebug; target; and analysis) as web services
   * xml/client/ -- SOAP client support; Apache Axis 2.x-based Java
     client libs and example programs; Python sample clients.
-  * tools/ -- several basic tools, written using StackDB, that can be applied to any target (i.e., dumpdebuginfo, backtrace, dumptarget, dumpthreads, spf, cfi_check, rop_checkret)
+  * tools/ -- several basic tools, written using Stackdb, that can be applied to any target (i.e., dumpdebuginfo, backtrace, dumptarget, dumpthreads, spf, cfi_check, rop_checkret)